 Accepting New Patients

-William R. Brugge, MD, is the Director of Gastrointestinal Endoscopy at Massachusetts General Hospital and Professor of Medicine at Harvard Medical School.
+William R. Brugge, MD, is the past director of Gastrointestinal Endoscopy at Massachusetts General Hospital and Professor of Medicine at Harvard Medical School.
 He is interested in the diagnosis and treatment of early gastrointestinal malignancies.

 Endoscopic ultrasound (EUS)-guided fine needle aspiration (FNA) is performed with a linear echoendoscope using endoscopic imaging as well as ultrasound guidance.
 During FNA, the needle can be seen entering the pancreas.
 For cystic lesions, fluid is removed.
 For solid lesions, cytologic material is sampled.